Gurubase/gurubase/README.md

 ## How to Create a Guru

-Currently, only the Gurubase team can create a Guru on [Gurubase Cloud](https://gurubase.io/).
+Currently, only the Gurubase team can create a Guru on [Gurubase.io](https://gurubase.io/).
 Please [open an issue](https://github.com/Gurubase/gurubase/issues/new?template=guru_creation_request.md) on this repository with the title "Guru Creation Request" and include the GitHub repository link in the issue content.
 We prioritize Guru creation requests from the maintainers of the tools.
 Please mention whether you are the maintainer of the tool.
 If you are not the maintainer, it would be helpful to obtain the maintainer's permission before opening a creation request for the tool.

 ## How to Claim a Guru

-Although you can't create a Guru on [Gurubase Cloud](https://gurubase.io/), you can manage it on Gurubase.
+Although you can't create a Guru on [Gurubase.io](https://gurubase.io/), you can manage it on Gurubase.
 For example, you can add, remove, or reindex the datasources.
 To claim a Guru, you must have a Gurubase account and be one of the tool's maintainers.
 Please [open an issue](https://github.com/Gurubase/gurubase/issues/new?template=guru_claim_request.md) with the title "Guru Claim Request".
 Include the link to the Guru (e.g., `https://gurubase.io/g/anteon`), your Gurubase username, and a link proving you are one of the maintainers of the tool, such as a PR merged by you.

 ## Showcase Your Guru